motech/motech/docs/source/faq.rst

 --------------------------------------------------
 First generate and install your SSL certificates.
 After this is done you will need to configure your database to use SSL.
 For MySQL you can follow instructions_ from official MySQL page.
 Next step is to point JVM variables to your SSL certificates.
-Look here_ for more information about these variables.
+Look at the Oracle documentation_ for more information about these variables.

 In order to establish a secure SSL connection the JDBC URL needs to be updated with the JDBC driver property ``'useSSL'=true'`` eg. if you are using mySQL at localhost the JDBC URL should be ``jdbc:mysql://localhost:3306/?useSSL=true``.
 As the URL